Organic Eprints frontpage

 Anastasiadis, Foivos and Poole, Nigel (2007) Supply Chain Inefficiencies in Greek Organic Food Industry: The Role of Information Flows.
-Poster presented at I Mediterranean Conference of Agro-Food Social Scientists.
+Poster at: I Mediterranean Conference of Agro-Food Social Scientists.
 103rd EAAE Seminar ‘Adding Value to the Agro-Food Supply Chainin the Future Euromediterranean Space’, Barcelona, 23-25 April 2007.
+[Unpublished]

 Summary